Author: Tim Miller

 Visions of Utopia, Part Two

 ($30 plus shipping; or $50 plus shipping for Parts One and Two together; additional discount available to FIC Members.)

 Geoph Kozeny lived in community for more than a decade and then created a new life for himself—one of community networker extraordinaire.
 He lived mainly out of his pickup truck for many years, traveling around the country and visiting hundreds of intentional communities.
-Along the way he devoted a great deal of energy to supporting the work of the Fellowship for Intentional Community.
+Along the way he devoted a great deal of energy to supporting the work of the Foundation for Intentional Community.
 It’s a fair statement that no one in recent memory has done more to promote communal living and to strengthen ties among America’s thousands of communities than Geoph Kozeny did.

 I remember berating Geoph for keeping a vast library of information in his head but not recording it permanently.
 He said I shouldn’t worry about it.
 And he was right.
 The cream of Geoph’s info-trove has surfaced as his inspiring two-part video, Visions of Utopia.
 Part One came out in 2002, but Part Two needed to be issued posthumously, alas, because he died after completing the filming but not the editing of that portion of the project.
 Many of his friends then joined together to see that his project reached fruition.